qos-ch/logback/README.md

 # Urgent issues

 For urgent issues do not hesitate to [champion a release](https://github.com/sponsors/qos-ch/sponsorships?tier_id=77436).
-In principle, most issues are solved within 3 business days ensued by a release.
+In principle, most championed issues are solved within 3 business days ensued by a release.

 # Pull requests